gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 🟡 **Module 16** About Finalizing the problem statement for the research project

 🟡 **Module 20** Delved into the Dataset,  its understanding and building baseline model for Capstone Project.
-This dataset with this module will be primarily be used to analyze and build surrounding ML/AI Models which would help us in our predictions.
+This dataset analyzed in Module 20 is primarily used further in this Capstone submission to analyze and build surrounding ML/AI Models which would help us in our predictions.
     [Modeule 20 Folder](https://github.com/gurugrit/Capstone_UCB_MLAI_2025)

 ### 🟢 The Key Phases Captured in this Report: